-You’re a traveler, you want the freedom to globe-trot, and you happen to have Lithuanian descent.
-Since 2020 has not been kind to travelers, you might be making plans for a brighter future— can getting a Lithuanian passport give an edge to your travel plans?
+Lithuanian passport issued to Lithuanian citizens by the Republic of Lithuania is the official document that lets you travel to over 128 countries.
+If you’re a traveler, you want the freedom to globe-trot, and you happen to have Lithuanian descent, you can easily get your Lithuanian passport.
+Since 2021 has not been kind to travelers, you might be making plans for a brighter future— can getting a Lithuanian passport gives an edge to your travel plans?

 The world is changing, a pandemic has ravaged the globe, and there have been many restrictions to travel.
 More and more countries.
 How can you get a better strategy or be ready to make the best of a constantly changing international scenario?